 Applicants must have proven experience in journalism or media production (for example, video, audio, web production or print).

 Good spoken and written English are vital.
-IELTS level 7.0 is a minimum.
+IELTS level 6.5 or above.

 You should have evidence of your passion for new forms of journalism, along with a strong and inquiring mind and a tendency not to take no for an answer!